 Approximately one half of the firm’s practice involves real estate matters including purchases and sales of raw land, income properties and residences, boundary and access disputes, purchase contract disputes, review of title matters, and preparation of contracts, promissory notes, deeds of trust and easements.
-Mr. Conley has provided professional education seminars on access easements and has litigated real estate contract and easement disputes in El Paso, Teller, Park, Pueblo and Custer Counties.
-Having lived in Woodland Park for 18 years, Mr. Conley has worked on transactions from the mouth to the top of Ute Pass including Colorado Springs, Woodland Park, Divide, Florissant, Lake George and Cripple Creek.
+Mr. Conley has provided professional education seminars on access easements and has litigated real estate contract and easement disputes in El Paso, Fremont, Teller, Park, Pueblo and Custer Counties.
+Having lived in Woodland Park and Manitou Springs, Mr. Conley has worked on transactions from the mouth to the top of Ute Pass including Colorado Springs, Woodland Park, Divide, Florissant, Lake George and Cripple Creek.

 Sales and service agreements, purchase orders and bid letters, creditor and debtor rights, collections and legal issues involving the Uniform Commercial Code.
 Mr. Conley works with clients to develop comprehensive but usable forms to serve their businesses.
 The importance of this work is proven by the number of disputes avoided and the disputes won at trial when litigation cannot be avoided.

 A significant portion of the firm’s practice is devoted to drafting conservation easements, working with landowners to ensure compliance with Federal and State Tax code requirements for income tax deductions and state tax credits, and addressing enforcement issues for land trusts.
-Mr. Conley serves as the legal counsel for the Palmer Land Trust, the largest land trust in Southeastern Colorado with stewardship responsibility for over 90,000 acres under easement.
-He has also worked on easements involving the Colorado Cattlemen’s Agricultural Land Trust, Colorado Open Lands, the Conservation Fund, the Trust for Public Lands, San Isabel Land Trust, and the Black Canyon Land Conservancy.
-Over the past 18 years, Mr. Conley has worked on approximately 110 easement transactions.
+Mr. Conley serves as the legal counsel for the Palmer Land Conservancy, the largest land trust in Southeastern Colorado with stewardship responsibility for over 120,000 acres under easement.
+He has also worked on easements involving the Colorado Cattlemen’s Agricultural Land Trust, Colorado Open Lands, the Conservation Fund, Eagle Valley Land Trust, the Trust for Public Lands, San Isabel Land Trust, and the Black Canyon Land Conservancy.
+Over the past 18 years, Mr. Conley has worked on approximately 120 easement transactions.

 Farm and Ranch Law